 The color page has an extremely versatile and deep set of features designed to help you create great looking images.
 Whether you’re a video editor that’s new to color, an aspiring colorist, or a seasoned Hollywood colorist, you’ll find creative tools for expressing your vision, along with technical tools that help you work faster and deliver the highest possible quality images.
 You get a complete color management system and support for the latest HDR formats with tools specifically designed for high dynamic range work.
 In addition, you get powerful face retouching and beauty tools, paint for removing blemishes or unwanted objects, advanced noise reduction, film grain, restoration tools and more!

 DaVinci Resolve Studio features the world’s most advanced tools for grading the latest wide color gamut and high dynamic range (HDR) images.
-HDR grading is made possible thanks to 32‑bit image processing, industry standard HDR output and Resolve color management.
-You get Dolby Vision and HDR10+ metadata palettes, HDR mode node adjustments, HDR colorspace transforms supporting ST.2084 and HLG tone mapping, and HDR monitoring using built‑in scopes.
-DaVinci Resolve 17 adds an entirely new, next generation HDR Primary Grading Palette with customizable zone based exposure and color controls, along with perceptually color-constant image processing, giving you total control over HDR grades.
+HDR grading is made possible thanks to 32-bit image processing, industry standard HDR output and Resolve color management.
+You get Dolby Vision, HDR10+ and new HDR Vivid metadata palettes, HDR mode node adjustments, HDR colorspace transforms supporting ST.2084 and HLG tone mapping, and HDR monitoring using built-in scopes.
+DaVinci Resolve 18 adds an entirely new, next generation HDR Primary Grading Palette with customizable zone based exposure and color controls, along with perceptually color-constant image processing, giving you total control over HDR grades.

 Modern digital cinema cameras can capture 13 to 19 stops of dynamic range, which offers incredible potential for producing imagery that closely mimics human vision.
 However, extremely bright highlights or very dark shadows can be challenging to balance using traditional tools.
 The HDR palette allows you to address the different tonal ranges of the image, from shadows and highlights, to super blacks and specular whites.
 You can also create new color wheels and define your own custom tonal ranges in each image, enabling you to adjust tonality and colors based on the media’s unique requirements.
 The HDR grading palette gives you a level of creative control that has never been possible before!